 Trustees are reimbursed for travel and other out-of-pocket expenses.
-Each Independent Trustee receives in the aggregate from the Trust and the other open-end funds in the John Hancock Fund Complex an annual retainer of \$240,000, a fee of \$22,000 for each regular meeting of the Trustees that he or she attends in person and a fee of \$5,000 for each special meeting of the Trustees that he or she attends in person.
+Each Independent Trustee receives in the aggregate from the Trust and the other open-end funds in the John Hancock Fund Complex an annual retainer of \$240,000, a fee of \$22,000 for each regular meeting of the Trustees (in person or via videoconference or teleconference) and a fee of \$5,000 for each special meeting of the Trustees (in person or via videoconference or teleconference).
 The Chairperson of the Board receives an additional retainer of \$160,000.
 The Vice Chairperson of the Board receives an additional retainer of \$20,000.
 The Chairperson of each of the Audit Committee, Compliance Committee, and Contracts, Legal & Risk Committee receives an additional \$40,000 retainer.
 The Chairperson of each Investment Sub-Committee receives an additional \$20,000 retainer.